 - MultiHop servers that pass your data through two different VPN servers.
 These servers are typically located in different countries, making your connection more secure and private.
 MultiHop is the Surfshark name for double-VPN servers.

-- Camouflage mode servers make your VPN data look like standard HTTPS traffic.
-By disguising your data in this way, Surfshark can evade most forms of internet censorship.
-As such, it is one of the best VPNs for China and other oppressive regimes.
-Camouflage mode is Surfshark’s name for obfuscated servers.
+- Camouflage mode servers (obfuscated servers) make your VPN data look like standard HTTPS traffic.
+Camouflage mode can evade most forms of internet censorship.
+This makes it one of the best VPNs for China and other oppressive regimes.

 Atlas VPN features go above and beyond those of the vast majority of VPNs.
 But once again, Surfshark takes the category by delivering a bit more than Atlas VPN.